SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/01-exploring-data.md

 ---
 title: "Opening and Exploring Data"
-teaching: 15
+teaching: 20
-exercises: 10
+exercises: 15
 questions:
 - "How can we import our data into OpenRefine?"
 - "How can we summarise our data?"
 - "How can we find errors in our data?"
+- "How can we edit data to fix errors?"
+- "How can we convert column data from one data type to another?"
 objectives:
 - "Create a new OpenRefine project from a CSV file."
-- "Learn about different types of facets and how they are used to sort and summarise data."
+- "Learn about different types of facets and how they can be used to summarise data of different data types."
 keypoints:
 - "Faceting can identify errors or outliers in data."
 ---